The Glory of MGM's Musicals

 The Roaring 20s

-Relive the decade of the four F’s – Fashion, Flappers, Film and Fun.
+Relive the decade of the five F’s – Fashion, Flappers, Fabulous Inventions, Films and Fun.
 Learn how younger generation wanted to forget about past traditions of behaviour and instead wanted to ‘Live for the moment’ following WWI.
 We see how The Bright Young Things went too far and made themselves unpopular with the general population.
 Find out who the stars of Hollywood were and the music which defined the era as well as the change in fashion.
 A light hearted talk with short videos which will have you on the edge of your seat.

 ENSA - Every Night Something Awful

 The Story of ENSA – “Every Night Something Awful”.
 When WWII was declared, the government felt entertainment was important to keep up people’s moral.
 The Entertainments National Service Association was set up and entertainers were encouraged to join; over 50,000 answered the call.

 So join me and enjoy a trip down memory lane learning about the artists who would become household names and loved by millions of troops fighting around the world.